Ryast89/RandomBoard/README.md

 # RandomBoard
-random board assignment for AP CS.
+random board assignment for AP CS

+by Ryan Stroebel